Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Data Pollution in Abuse Reporting Services

-\paragraph{Generic BA types.} Two of the BA types (Blackmail-Scam, Other) are very broad.
-Blackmail-Scam arguably covers all taxonomy entries underneath \ttag{extortion} and \ttag{scam}, Of the 6,830 Blackmail-Scam reports, 92\% are \ttag{sextortion}.
-Of these, 19\% correspond to reports prior to the introduction of the Sextortion BA type when Blackmail-Scam was the best option for \ttag{sextortion}.
-The rest likely include cases where the reporter thought Blackmail-Scam fit the bill and perhaps did not even realize there was another more specific Sextortion entry further down the list.
-We conclude that properties derived from reports labeled with the Blackmail-Scam BA type should largely match those of Sextortion reports.
-Among the 3,051 Other reports, 43.1\% are \ttag{notabuse} due to spam reports, 24.0\% are \ttag{giveaway}, 23.6\% are \ttag{investment}, and 9\% are scattered across 14 abuse types.
-The large presence of \ttag{giveaway} and \ttag{investment} scams possibly indicates many reporters know how to identify those abuse types but since they were not offered among the 6 options they opted for the generic Other type instead of the broad Blackmail-Scam.
-We conclude that it is critical to properly select the abuse types offered to the reporters and that broad abuse types should be avoided as they may overlap more specific abuse types, thus introducing errors.
+\paragraph{Blackmail-Scam.} This BA type was too broad, covering all taxonomy entries underneath \ttag{extortion} and \ttag{scam}.
+Of the 6,830 Blackmail-Scam reports, 92\% are \ttag{sextortion}.
+Of these, 19\% correspond to reports before the introduction of the Sextortion BA type in February 2019, when Blackmail-Scam was the best option for \ttag{sextortion}.
+In the rest, the reporter may have considered that Blackmail-Scam fit the bill and perhaps did not even realize there was another more specific Sextortion entry further down the list.
+We conclude that broad abuse types should be avoided as they may cause errors due to overlapping more specific abuse types.

-\paragraph{Mis-classifications.} The most common mis-classification (after excluding spam reports) are 22\% Ransomware reports that are in reality \ttag{sextortion}.
-Since we have already shown that reporters most often correctly identify \ttag{sextortion}, we speculate that because Ransomware was the first option in the drop-down list, reporters that did not know the real abuse type, or did not care, just selected the first option.
-Since \ttag{sextortion} reports are most frequent, most mis-classifications are for this abuse type.
+\paragraph{Bitcoin-Tumbler and Darknet-Market.} All reports in these BA types (even after excluding spam reports) were incorrectly classified since gt\_final does not have abuse types equivalent to Bitcoin-Tumbler and Darknet-Market.
+This makes sense as users of mixers and darknet markets may not be inclined to report the services they use.

-Our taxonomy does not have abuse types equivalent to Bitcoin-Tumbler and Darknet-Market because either mixers and darknet markets are not reported to \ba, or they are reported in such low volumes that we did not observe them when building the ground truth.
-This makes sense as users of mixers and darknet markets may not be inclined to report services they use.
-Furthermore, those services do not proactively abuse victims.
-Since those BA types do not exist in gt\_final, all reports with those BA types (even after excluding spam reports) were incorrectly classified by the reporters.
-This further highlights that those two BA types are not useful and may lead to incorrect conclusions.
+\paragraph{Other.} Among the 3,051 Other reports, 43.1\% are spam reports, 24.0\% are \ttag{giveaway}, 23.6\% are \ttag{investment}, and 9\% are scattered across 14 abuse types.
+The widespread presence of \ttag{giveaway} and \ttag{investment} scams may indicate that many reporters know how to identify those abuse types.
+However, since the platform did not offer such types to its users, they opted for the generic type Other.
+We conclude that it is hard to predict what abuse types victims will report and, thus, which types the online form should offer.